pgrv/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I recorded two rounds on the second track.
 But the simulation does not got me good results.
 First I was not sure if it was because of bad training data or because the net was not powerfull enough.
 So I decided to use the datas that are given in the classroom.
 With this data set the vehicle drives already around the track one without leaving it.
 To get much better results this data set could be expanded by more training data from both tracks.
 Thats maybe the problem why my vehicle can not drive around the second track and maybe because the vehicle drives not smooth enough.

+After reading the input data the set is splitted into training data and validation data.
+For both data sets the images will be flipped and the steering angel will be multiplied with -1.
+![Original image][image2]
+![Flipped image][image3]

+Then the model is created.
+It uses, like discussed, the Nvidia Net and a dropout layer.
+The images I get from the Lambda layer and the cropping layer are shown below:
+![Lambda layer][image4]
+![Cropping layer][image5]

+The model is trained using a generator and it will be saved to 'model.h5'.